10 What Makes Good Software?

 Specific Requirements

 Specific requirements help define the problem we are trying to solve.
 They identify the WHAT of the system – not the HOW.
 That is, a specific requirement tells us something that the system we are designing will need to have for it to be considered a solution to the problem.
 It does not tell us how to build that thing that is required.
-In fact, there are probably any number of ways that each requirement could be satisfied.
+There are probably any number of ways that each requirement could be satisfied.

 For this reason, a requirement is not an instruction.
 But what is the difference, and why does it matter when we begin the process of understanding and solving a problem?